Graduation

 4. Must have made significant contributions to PETHS and the community during your high school years.

-5. Must have demonstrated the York Region's Character qualities (respect, responsibility, honesty, empathy, fairness, initiative, courage, integrity, perseverance, optimism) throughout your high school career.
+5. Must have demonstrated the York Region's character attributes (respect, responsibility, honesty, empathy, fairness, initiative, courage, integrity, perseverance, optimism) throughout your high school career.

 • Working with a staff adviser, write and deliver a 5-7 minute speech (800-1200 words) at the graduation ceremony.